open-telemetry/opentelemetry-js-contrib/metapackages/auto-instrumentations-node/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-url]

+## About

+This module provides a way to auto instrument any Node application to capture telemetry from a number of popular libraries and frameworks.
+You can export the telemetry data in a variety of formats.
+Exporters can be configured via environment variables.
+The net result is the ability to gather telemetry data from a Node application without any code changes.

-This module provides a simple way to initialize multiple Node instrumentations.
+This module also provides a simple way to initialize multiple Node instrumentations.

 Compatible with OpenTelemetry JS API and SDK `1.0+`.